 Scambuster Team North West

-The Scambuster Team North West has supported investigations into; Operation Drake that involved offenders who targeting vulnerable victims to take multiple deposits on flats from socially and financially disadvantaged individuals; and Operation Compact that involved a company which advertised in the press and by means of distributed leaflets to homes claiming to provide ‘grants’ in order to reduce the cost of home improvement work.
+The Scambuster Team North West supported Operation Drake that involved offenders who targeted vulnerable victims to take multiple deposits on flats from socially and financially disadvantaged individuals.
 The Scambuster Team North West is provided by the Trading Standards North West Regional Group.

 Scambuster Team Tri Region (covering East of England, London and the South East of England)